 - Death benefits

 You and your family may also be eligible to receive other benefits due to a work-related injury or illness.
-That's why it's important to talk to an attorney as soon as possible.
+That's why it's important to talk to a workers' compensation attorney as soon as possible.

 What Makes These Cases So Complicated?